nocksock/osc-css/README.md

 > [!WARNING]
-> This project is still in development and not yet ready for production use.
-Braking API changes are to be expected.
+> This is still pre 1.0 and under development.
+Breaking changes are to be expected.

 # OSC.CSS

-CSS properties to animate numeric values where they are needed using oscillators and envelopes.
+ Helpers to animate numeric values where they are needed using oscillators and envelopes.

 - Pure CSS, 0 dependencies
 - 4 free running, independent Oscillators, each through zero + normalised.